A Final Goodbye

 I shake my head, my sobs only growing louder, more desperate.
 “No, Granny...
 No, no, no...”
 The word feels like a curse as I whisper it again and again, unable to comprehend what’s happening.

-Vincent’s mother and siblings watch, varying degrees of discomfort or understanding on their faces.
+Vincent’s mother and friends watch, varying degrees of discomfort or understanding on their faces.
 His sister, Sophia, looks at me with pity, then quickly looks away, unable to watch me fall apart.
 His mother, busy complimenting Maria on her wedding dress, only serves to deepen the wound in my chest.
 Vincent’s father, however, turns to him, his expression serious and determined.
 “It’s time,” he says firmly, like he’s permitting Vincent to proceed with something that was never meant to be stopped.

 I wipe my face, still trembling.
 I can barely breathe, but I manage to force myself to stand.
 Somehow, I find the strength to move toward Maria.
 I walk as if on broken glass, my legs unsteady, my mind fighting against the drug still clouding my thoughts.
 I reach her, hoping she’ll back off, hoping she’ll understand.

 “Please, don’t...
 Please don’t...”
 I plead, my voice breaking with desperation.
 “He’s my husband.
 Please don’t be with him... don’t take him from me.”
 I know, deep down, that the divorce is final, that the papers are signed.
 But I can’t let go of the tiny spark of hope that maybe, just maybe, she’ll back away.
-I can’t stop the sobs that wrack my body, knowing that I’m truly losing him.

 “No...”
 I shake my head, tears streaming down my face, my chest heaving with the agony of it all.
 “Please, Maria, please... don’t...”
-My voice is nothing but a whisper, a plea, but she’s already made her choice.
-And in her eyes, I see it; there’s nothing left for me.

 Maria’s gaze flicks to Vincent, who stands beside his father, his face hard, his eyes cold.
-She sees the finality in his eyes, the indifference that burns through her, and she knows.
-He’s made his decision.
-She reaches out and gently, almost hesitantly, takes my hands in hers.
-“Rose...”
-She whispers, her voice a soft, almost broken thing.
-“He doesn’t love you anymore.”
+She sees the finality in him, the indifference that sears through her, and she knows.
+He’s made his decision, and if Vincent Ricci makes a decision, no one can change it, not even God.

 He looks down at me, his eyes flickering for the briefest moment.
 I see it, a flash of something.
 Pain?
 Regret?
 But then it’s gone, and he hardens again.
 He pulls his leg away from my desperate grasp.
 “Get up, Rose,” he says coldly, his voice unwavering, his command final.
 “This is over.”